persuaded9041/poke-solus-fr/docs/PLAY.md

 # Setup guide for Pokémon Solus RGB

-This guide is for complete beginners who want to learn how to set up and play this romhack.
+This guide is for complete beginners who want to learn how to set up and play the Solus RGB romhack.

 ## Table of contents
 1. [How to get the game](#how-to-get-the-game)